cloudevents/sdk-javascript/README.md

 ```
 #### Receiving Events

-You can choose any http framework for port binding.
+You can choose any framework for port binding.
 But, use the Unmarshaller
 to process the HTTP Payload and HTTP Headers, extracting the CloudEvents.

+The Unmarshaller will parse the HTTP Request and decides if it is a binary
+or a structured version of transport binding.

 __:smiley: Checkout the full working example: [here](./examples/express-ex).__